 In essence, this means you can own a library of fully licensed software without having to keep track of physical media and keeping it matched with the correct product key.

 Of course, the other benefit is that substantial savings can be made on the cost of the software.
-At Brytesoft, we buy software license keys in bulk and pass the savings on to the consumer.
+At Brytesoft, we buy software product keys in bulk and pass the savings on to the consumer.

 Contact us today to find out more about how you can make huge savings on your software costs with our comprehensive range of discounted Microsoft product keys.